dotnet/docs/docs/csharp/getting-started/with-visual-studio-code.md

     * Open VS Code.
     * Go to the File Explorer Tab on the left.
-    * Open the folder you want you C# project to be in.
+    * Open the folder you want your C# project to be in.

   ![VSCodeOpenFolder](media/with-visual-studio-code/VSCodeOpenFolder.PNG)